CollegeBoreal/Tutoriels/A.Alphabet/README.md

 # :a: Alphabet

+**Note on Terminology:** In many French IT environments, the English terms (like "pipe", "background", "tab completion", "shell") are very commonly used and often preferred over their French translations, especially in spoken, technical discussion.
+The translations provided here are the correct formal equivalents.

 ### 1. Special Shell Characters (Métacaractères)

 Ces caractères sont interprétés par le `shell` lui-même pour exécuter des opérations spécifiques.